Skip to main content

 Procedures

-1. First a brief program projection must be approved by the CSU Board of Trustees to be included on the Academic Master Plan (requires department and college approval) and,
+1. A brief program projection must be approved by the CSU Board of Trustees to be included on the Academic Master Plan and,

-2. The full degree program proposals must be approved by the campus and the Chancellor's Office.
+2. The full degree program proposal must be approved by the campus and the Chancellor's Office.

 Please see the CSU resources as well as the following: